bartvanbenthem/adds-scripts/README.md

 # adds-scripts
-PowerShell scripts for some of the administrative tasks during the project
+PowerShell scripts for some of the ADDS administrative tasks